cookiejar/cookietemple/docs/github_support.rst

 git branches can be understood as diverging copies of the main line of development and facilitate parallel development.
 To learn more about branches read `Branches in a Nutshell <https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell>`_ of the `Pro Git Book <https://git-scm.com/book>`_.
-A simple best practice development workflow follows the pattern that the ``master`` branch always contains the latest released code.
+A simple best practice development workflow follows the pattern that the ``master/main`` branch always contains the latest released code.
 It should only be touched for new releases.
-Code on the ``master`` branch must compile and be as bug free as possible.
+Code on the ``master/main`` branch must compile and be as bug free as possible.
 Development takes place on the ``development`` branch.
 All in parallel developed features eventually make it into this branch.
 The ``development`` branch should always compile, but it may contain incomplete features or known bugs. cookietemple creates a ``TEMPLATE`` branch, which is required for :ref:`sync` to work and should not be touched manually.